With over 40 years of experience

 Sec311 of the California Penal Code defines the rape as the crime committed when one person undertakes the use of force or threats to accomplish oral copulation with another person.
 This is considered as a serious offense and for the first offense, to which the mandatory penalty is incarceration in a state prison facility for […]

-Probation Violations in California
+Hostage Taking in California

 Trespassing in California